shmercer/pairwiseLLM/cran-comments.md

 ### Examples

 All exported functions contain examples.
-Examples that would access external services are correctly placed in `\dontrun{}` to comply with CRAN guidelines.
+Examples that would access external services are placed in `\dontrun{}` to comply with CRAN guidelines.
 Examples that do not require network calls run quickly and successfully.

 ### Vignettes

-- Vignettes build cleanly with **no network access** and rely only on small built-in datasets.
+- Vignettes build cleanly with no network access and rely only on small built-in datasets.
 - All code requiring API usage is set to `eval = FALSE`, matching CRAN policies for long-running or external-service code.

 ### Tests